UC Food Blog

 “We keep learning more about foodborne illness,” says Patti Wooten Swanson, UC Cooperative Extension nutrition advisor in San Diego County.
 “We probably did get sick, but we thought it was something else, like the 24-hour flu.”

 She added that kids, diabetics, pregnant women, older adults and people with weakened immune systems are more susceptible to foodborne illnesses.

-For the holidays and all year long, Wooten Swanson offers these food safety tips:
+For Super Bowl Sunday and throughout the year, Wooten Swanson offers these food safety tips:

 - Thaw turkey or meat in the refrigerator.